-3 The parallax of the nearest RR Lyrae star - RR Lyrae itself - was first measured by the Hipparcos mission in 1992.
-According to Gaia data release 1 (2016), this parallax is 3.64±0.23 mas, for a distance of 275 pc.
+$^{^3}$ The parallax of the nearest RR Lyrae star - RR Lyrae itself - was first measured by the Hipparcos mission in 1992.
+According to Gaia data release 3 (2020), this parallax is 3.9849 ± 0.0265 mas, for a distance of 250.947 ± 1.6688 pc.

-- Plotting absolute G magnitudes on the vertical axis: how does your cluster compare to the HR diagram of nearby stars? - How does the standard model of stellar evolution account for the features in your GC's HR diagram, and for its differences with that of nearby stars? - How old is your GC?
-(Consult the isochrones in the Dartmouth Stellar Evolution Database.) - Calculate the mean and standard deviation of the absolute G magnitude of the cluster's horizontalbranch stars, leaving out the variables as you do.
+- How many variables do you detect that are not RR Lyr stars? - What is the distance to your GC, and the uncertainty in this distance, inferred from your observations? - In your GC's HR diagram, where are the main sequence, red giant, and asymptotic giant branches, horizontal branch, and blue stragglers? - Plotting absolute G magnitudes on the vertical axis: how does your result compare to the HR diagrams of nearby stars? - How does the standard model of stellar evolution account for the features in your GC's HR diagram, and for its differences with that of nearby stars? - How old is your GC?
+(Consult the isochrones in the Dartmouth Stellar Evolution Database.) - Calculate the mean and standard deviation of the absolute G magnitude of the cluster's horizontal branch stars, leaving out the variables as you do.
 Could you use this as a standard candle?
-How?
+If so, how?
+If not, why not?

 Include with your report your best composite true-color image of your GC.
-Archive this image, and all of your raw and reduced data, in the AST 244/444 Wiki.
+Archive this image, and all of your raw and reduced data, on the Mees analysis workstation.